 Light: Partial sun or light shade.

-Water: It require moderately watering through the growing season but enjoy plenty of water and some fertilizer in hot weather and allow them to dry before watering again.
+Water: It require moderately watering through the growing season, but enjoy plenty of water and some fertilizer in hot weather.
 This helps them to flower freely.
+Allow the soil to dry out before watering again.
 Water sparingly in winter according to temperatures.
-But, as with most asclepiads, it is unwise to leave them wet in cold weather.

 Temperature: Winter care presents no problems at 60 °F (15° C) with plenty of light.

-Soil: Since roots are quite shallow, use a succulent mix or add extra perlite or pumice to regular soil potting soil.
-A gritty, very free-draining compost is suitable, and clay pots help the plants to dry out between watering.
+Soil: Since roots are quite shallow, use a succulent mix or add extra perlite or pumice to regular potting soil.
+A gritty, very free-draining compost is suitable and clay pots help the plants to dry out between watering.

 Easiest with stem cuttings.
 Allow cuttings to dry a day before planting.
-Stems must be laid (not buried) on gritty compost and will then root from the underside of the stems.
-It can also be increased from seeds sowing in spring in moist, sandy peat moss.
+Stems must be laid (not buried) on gritty compost and will then root from the underside.
+It can also be grown from seeds.
+The seeds should be sown in spring in moist, sandy peat moss.

 Pests and diseases

-They are very susceptible to stem and root mealy bugs, and damage from these may well initiate fungal attack.
-If you do have problems with a stem or with basal rotting, you can reliably isolate the healthy parts, dry them off, and re-root them in moist compost.
+This plant is very susceptible to stem and root mealy bugs and damage from these may well initiate fungal attack.
+If you do have problems with a stem or with basal rotting, you can reliably isolate the healthy parts, dry them off, and reroot them in moist compost.